 Salaries for Accountants in New Mexico Working in Different Specialized Roles

-Controllers bring a unique skillset to the practice of accounting, and one that ensures companies adhere to internal controls that relate to everything from the financial records they maintain internally to compliance with state and federal regulations, so it’s common to find their salaries commensurate with their expertise. in Albuquerque, the salary range for these accounting pros is $84,180-$190,091.
-Even those at the 50thpercentile earn six figures – $108,199.
+Controllers bring a unique skillset to the practice of accounting, which includes ensuring companies adhere to internal controls that relate to everything from the financial records they maintain internally to compliance with state and federal regulations.
+In New Mexico, they earn about $97,170 at the median level.
+Those at the upper end of the pay scale (75th-90th percentile) earn between $132,330 and $170,000 here.

 Accountants in Executive Roles

-The CFO job title represents the pinnacle of achievement for anybody that got their start in accounting.
-Vital to the operations of any major organization and as respected members of executive teams, it’s only natural that they’re the ones who earn the big bucks.
-So, it comes as little surprise that the salary range for CFOs on the executive teams of corporations in Albuquerque is downright impressive: $110,944 to $454,984.
+The CFO job title represents the pinnacle of achievement among accounting professionals.
+Vital to the operations of any major organization and respected members of the executive team, they’re also the ones who earn the big bucks.
+Salaries in New Mexico for these professionals exceed $208,000 at most levels.